theno/fabsetup/howtos/fabsetup-addon.md

 If you did not create a github remote repo, you can [do it later](https://help.github.com/articles/adding-an-existing-project-to-github-using-the-command-line]).

-## Boilerplate / fabsetup-addon structure
+## Boilerplate / fabsetup-addon Structure

 Example: https://github.com/theno/fabsetup-theno-termdown